fsmosca/UCIChessEngineProtocol/README.md

 * Before the engine is asked to search on a position, there will always be a position command to tell the engine about the current position.

-* by default all the opening book handling is done by the GUI, but there is an option for the engine to use its own book ("OwnBook" option, see below)
+* By default all the opening book handling is done by the GUI, but there is an option for the engine to use its own book ("OwnBook" option, see below).

-* if the engine or the GUI receives an unknown command or token it should just ignore it and try to parse the rest of the string in this line.
+* If the engine or the GUI receives an unknown command or token it should just ignore it and try to parse the rest of the string in this line.
   Examples: "joho debug on\n" should switch the debug mode on given that joho is not defined,
             "debug joho on\n" will be undefined however.

-* if the engine receives a command which is not supposed to come, for example "stop" when the engine is not calculating, it should also just ignore it.
+* If the engine receives a command which is not supposed to come, for example "stop" when the engine is not calculating, it should also just ignore it.